updated September 18, 2007

 SPPA 172 |

-allows you to work in
+pathologist (which allows you to work in

-psychology (aka child psychology, lifespan psychology)
+Developmental psychology (aka child psychology, lifespan

-children (i.e., those with special needs)
+Exceptional children (i.e., those with special needs)

-You can complete undergraduate coursework at
+You can complete undergraduate

 17. If I took the prerequisite courses at

 18. I am currently studying for the GRE.
-What scores do you recommend that
+What scores do you

-applicants have?
+recommend that applicants have?

 Here are the average GRE scores from all students accepted into the